myaaaaaaaaa/go-boba/README.md

 # go-boba

-This project contains a Go Bubble Tea application and `vhs` demos.
+This project contains an assortment of Go Bubble Tea components.

 ## About